-H. SUPERNUMERARY AND RETIRED MINISTERS
+H. RETIRED MINISTERS

-- ¶ 570.
-A supernumerary minister is one whose efficiency is temporarily impaired, and whose relationship is fixed by a vote of his conference on recommendation of the stationing committee.
-He shall not have any claim on the Claimants' Fund.
-His district conference relation shall be determined by the stationing committee.
-(See Pars.
-572 and 422.) - ¶ 571.
+§ 570.
 A minister may be retired because of failing health, or upon reaching age sixty-five; otherwise he shall be retired at the time of the annual conference following his seventieth birthday.
-The question as to his disability shall be determined by his conference, on the recommendation of the stationing committee.
-His district conference relation shall be fixed by the stationing committee.
+The question as to his disability shall be determined by his conference, on the recommendation of the ministerial appointments committee.
+His district conference relation shall be fixed by the ministerial appointments committee.

-¶ 572.
-If, in the interim of conferences, a supernumerary or a retired minister moves where attendance at the district conference in which his relation was fixed is inconvenient, upon his request he may be transferred within the bounds of his annual conference to any convenient district conference by its superintendent with the consent of that district conference.
+§ 571.
+If, in the interim of conferences, a retired minister moves where attendance at the district conference in which his relation was fixed is inconvenient, upon his request he may be transferred within the bounds of his annual conference to any convenient district conference by its superintendent with the consent of that district conference